venus-lang/venus_old/README.md

 # TODO list

-2. [ ] Learnbasics and make it into a chapter for the book.
-3. [ ] Learn about D's implementation, especially [SDC](https://github.com/deadalnix/SDC) because it is written in idiomatic D.
+3. [ ] Learn about D's implementation, especiallybecause it is written in idiomatic D.

 ### V0.0 Preparation